kid1211/AlgoPrep/Joe/Behaviour.md

 ##  1. <a name='Intro'></a>Intro

 - Graduated from Dal with Computer engineering degree, and recently become a Professional Engineer
-- Currently working at IBM as a pod lead for an Airline project, leading an team of iOS, android QA and backend team.
+- Currently working at IBM as a pod lead for an Airline project, leading a team of iOS, android, QA and backend(nodejs, graphql).
 - Main responsibility is to enable our team member to deliver their work
-- secondary, building reusable component and mentoring junior developers
+- as well as, building reusable component and mentoring junior developers
 - breaking down the story into steps, pair programing and code review to ensure the code follow good practices
-- co-host on lunch and learn session sharing my personal experience and technical knowledge.
+- other than the day-to-day, co-host on lunch and learn session sharing my personal experience and technical knowledge.
-- IBM provide the flexibility for you to switch roles and projects as long as you are able to bring value.
+- [Only when asked!]
+IBM provide the flexibility for you to switch roles and projects as long as you are able to bring value.
 I think after the expermenting, I wanna do more coding.

 ##  2. <a name='SOLIDPrincipal'></a>SOLID Principal